Aliases for PLCZ1 Gene

 GeneCards Summary for PLCZ1 Gene

 PLCZ1 (Phospholipase C Zeta 1) is a Protein Coding gene.
-Diseases associated with PLCZ1 include Male Reproductive System Disease and Cystic Fibrosis.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Thyroid hormone signaling pathway.
-GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCB3.
+Diseases associated with PLCZ1 include Spermatogenic Failure 17 and Spermatogenic Failure 9.
+Among its related pathways are G-Beta Gamma Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+An important paralog of this gene is PLCD4.

 UniProtKB/Swiss-Prot Summary for PLCZ1 Gene